andraugust/andraugust.github.io/statmech.md

 where $$F_x$$ is the force over an area $$\Delta A$$ perpendicular to a direction $$x$$.
 Force is related to momentum by $$F_x = \Delta p_x / \Delta t $$, where $$\Delta p_x$$ is the change in a particles $$x$$-momentum when it collides with a wall, and $$\Delta t$$ is the time over which one collision occurs.

 The next step is to calculate $$\Delta t$$ and $$\Delta A$$, and plug them in to get pressure, but collisions happen nearly instantaneously, so $$\Delta t \rightarrow 0 $$, and collision areas are nearly points, so $$\Delta A \rightarrow 0$$, suggesting that pressure isn't well defined.
-For one particle this may be true, but for a continuous density of particles we can get a well defined formula for pressure.
+For one particle yes, but for a continuous density of particles we can get a well defined formula for pressure.

 Instead of a single particle, consider a density of particles $$n = N/V$$ having speed density distribution $$f(v_x)$$.
 The number of particles with speed $$v_x$$ hitting area $$\Delta A$$ over time $$\Delta t$$ is